Hawwal/MemoryMaster-v.1-minipay/README.md

 <img width="277" height="146" alt="Memory Master Logo SM" src="https://github.com/user-attachments/assets/45eb54fe-0fb6-4868-8dbb-b2c1d90a30e9" />

 **Memory Master** is a fast-paced pattern challenge game that combines cognitive training with competitive gaming.
-Built as a Farcaster Mini App with Noah AI on the CELO blockchain, it offers players an engaging way to improve their visual memory while competing on a global leaderboard.
+Built as a Mini App with Noah AI on the CELO blockchain, it offers players an engaging way to improve their visual memory while competing on a global leaderboard.

 ## 🎮 About

 Memory Master combines visual memory training with competitive gameplay.
 Players must observe randomly generated Tetris-like patterns, memorize their positions, and accurately recreate them within strict time limits.
 As levels progress, patterns become larger and more complex, pushing your memory to its limits.

-Built as a Farcaster Mini App with CELO blockchain integration, Memory Master offers a unique blend of cognitive challenge and Web3 gaming.
+Built as a Mini App with CELO blockchain integration, Memory Master offers a unique blend of cognitive challenge and Web3 gaming.

 ---